Skip to Content

 6. Mirleft

 While the surf conditions weren’t on our side during our visit to Mirleft, the best spots to get your surf on are Marabout, Coquillage, and Plage Sauvage.
+Aftas Beach, which is right outside of town, is a sheltered little bay perfect for beach bumming and doing a whole lot of nothing.

-However, Marabout beach is perhaps the most beautiful and dramatic due to a massive rock with a mini arch in it that sits in the middle of the bay.
+However, Marabout Beach is perhaps the most beautiful and dramatic due to a massive rock with a mini arch in it that sits in the middle of the bay.
 We stared in awe and played on this beach for what felt like most of the day.

 On a hill just behind Marabout, you’ll see an abandoned building, which is one of my favorite things to find!
 And this was a fabulous discovery.
 I’ll let the picture do the talking and I won’t say how long we spent here… (far too long.)
 Even with the haze, this place was soo cool.